MikroElektronika/mikrosdk_click_v2/clicks/linefollower/README.md

 ## Examples Description

-> Line Follower click carries an array of five QRE1113
+> Line Follower Click carries an array of five QRE1113
 > miniature reflective object sensors,
 > reading staus of AN, RST, PWM, TX and RX pins and reading tracking data.